ronen-g-aniti/A-star-and-minimum-snap/motion-planning-A/Project1/trajectory_generation_math.md

 To determine these coefficients, I set up a system of linear equations based on the following constraints:

 - **Initial and Final Constraints**:
-  - Velocity, acceleration, and jerk are zero at the start and end positions.
+  - Velocity, acceleration, jerk, snap, crackle, and pop are zero at the start and end positions.

 - **Waypoint Constraints**:
   - The polynomial passes through each waypoint.